GeorgeDrayson/CV/README.md

 # Education

-**Makers Academy (January to May 2018)**

-Makers Academy is a 16-week intensive coding bootcamp that is one of the most well respected in the UK.

-The main focus is around:

-- Object Oriented Programming, Test Driven Development, MVC, DDD

-- Agile/XP

-- Languages: Ruby, Rails, JavaScript

-- RSpec, Jasmine

-- Pair programming

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]

-- Fast, independent learner [PROVIDE EVIDENCE]

-- Great collaborator [PROVIDE EVIDENCE]

 **I am starting an Engineering Science Degree at the University of Oxford in October 2018**

 - Brasenose College
 - Awarded a MEng at the end of 4 years

+**Makers Academy (January to May 2018)**

+Makers Academy is Europe's leading Web Developer bootcamp

+The main focus is around:

+- Object Oriented Programming, Test-Driven Development and Pair Programming

+- Agile programming and XP values

+- Languages: Ruby, Ruby on Rails, JavaScript

+- Testing: RSpec, Jasmine

 **Harrodian School, London (January 2011 - June 2017)**

 - Head Boy
-- A Levels: Achieved A*s in Mathematics, Physics and Further Mathematics
+- A Levels: Achieved A*'s in Mathematics, Physics and Further Mathematics
-- Completed in Extended Project Qualification on crpytography
-- GCSEs: Achieved 9 A*s and 1 A
+- GCSEs: Achieved 9 A*'s and 1 A
+- Completed an Extended Project Qualification (EPQ) on Cryptography
-- Awarded an Academic Scholarship after my GCSEs and A Levels
+- Awarded an Academic Scholarship after Common Entrance, GCSE's and A Levels

 # Experience